srcmake/cpp-stl-algorithms/README.md

 int index = it - v.begin(); // 2
 ```

+---

 ### upper_bound

 Returns an iterator for the upper bound of an element in a range.

 "Upper bound" means the first element that is greater than the element we're searching for.

-* Pass in an iterator to the beginning of the range, and an iterator to the end of the range you want, and the element you want to search for.
+* Pass in an iterator to the beginning of the range, and an iterator to the end of the range, and the element you want to search for.
 * Returns an iterator to the element.
 (Or to the container's end if the element doesn't exist.)

 ```